Datioliems/AgrypniaOxus/README.md

 - `app/src/main/assets/face_landmarker.task` is included.
 - optional: `app/src/main/assets/drowsiness_model.tflite`

-## Recommended 4-Day Scope
+## Recommended 4-member Scope

 Use this Android app as the final demo target.
 If the Android build setup causes delay, keep a short Python/OpenCV demo as a backup, but present the Android pipeline as the main deployment architecture.

-Day 1:
+member 1:

 - Prepare datasets and labels.
 - Run Android camera preview and MediaPipe landmark baseline.
 - Record short self-collected videos using the target Android phone.

-Day 2:
+member 2:

 - Train a small CNN for eyes open/closed or yawning/not-yawning.
 - Evaluate with accuracy, precision, recall, F1-score, and confusion matrix.
 - Export to TensorFlow Lite.

-Day 3:
+member 3:

 - Put the `.tflite` model into Android assets.
 - Connect CNN output with the temporal warning logic.
 - Tune thresholds and smoothing duration.
 - Record final demo video.

-Day 4:
+member 4:

 - Finish report using the provided template.
 - Prepare an 8-minute explanation and demo script.